PlanQK/EnergyUnitCommitment/DESCRIPTION.md

 | glpk               | pypsa-glpk   | solves a mixed integer linear program obtained by pypsa using the GLPK solver               |  pypsa_backend          |  No         | None

-Keep in mind that classical simulated annealing is just simulated quantum annealing without a transverse field coupling multiple trotter slices.
 Since the main focus of this service lies on (simulated) quantum annealing and the MILP reference solution, configuring tabu search and the hybrid algorithm will be added later.
 Thus, choosing a solver adds the following entries the `params` dictionary: